CMPSC-304-Robotic-Agents-Spring-2024/final_project/README.md

 ## Project Ideas

 You are welcome to reuse existing code but you must either customize it or extend it.
 Taking existing code and just getting it to work does not constitute a project!
-Below are some ideas and resources, you are welcome to use your own search wizardry to find other helpful resources.
+Below are some ideas and resources, you are welcome to use your own search wizardry to find other helpful resources and create your own project ideas.

 ### gopigo